yizhang7210/LifeStats/README.md

 LifeStats
 =========

 First thing fist.
-This App is published on Google Play at: [Google Play](https://play.google.com/store/apps/details?id=com.lifestats).
+This App is published on Google Play at: [LifeStats](https://play.google.com/store/apps/details?id=com.lifestats).

 LifeStats is a utility mobile application that lets you record your daily activities with a simple tap on a screen.
 You can also review the historical times of these activities to better understand your own lifestyle.